Planning the Course Syllabus

 Each student in a course must be provided with a written course syllabus at the first class meeting.

 If revisions of the syllabus become necessary, they must be written and circulated to all students in the course.
-The syllabus should contain at least the following:
+The syllabus will contain at least the following:

-- the grading policy, including a schedule for quizzes, papers, examinations, and the final examination, along with the relative weights that are assigned to each in determining the final grade
+- Grading policy, including a schedule for quizzes, papers, examinations, and the final examination, along with the relative weights that are assigned to each in determining the final grade

-- an outline of the subject areas to be covered
+- Outline of the subject areas to be covered